CAIDA/bgpstream/docs/api__pybgpstream.rst

       :param int period: the period (in seconds)
       :raises TypeError: if the start or end period is not int

    .. py:method:: add_interval_filter(start, stop)

       Add an interval filter to an unstarted BGP Stream instance.
 Only those records that fall within the given interval will be included in the stream.
+Setting the `stop` parameter to `0` will enable live mode and effectively set an endless interval.

       If multiple interval filters are added, then a record is included if it is inside **any** of the intervals.

       :param int start: The start time of the interval (inclusive)
-      :param int stop: The end time of the interval (exclusive)
+      :param int stop: The end time of the interval (inclusive)
       :raises TypeError: if the start or end times are not ints